Jennifer specializes in articles about horse training, care, and purchasing.

-Some draft horses, ponies and cobs may have so much feather you can't actually see their hooves for it.
+Some draft horses, ponies, and cobs may have so much feather you can't actually see their hooves.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 © 2012 jenniferrpovey

 anon on April 01, 2018:

 Although it is ok to trim a horse's tail to make it straight across, PLEASE do NOT cut your horse's tail....It is there to help the horse in numerous ways, included to combat flies.
 Also-NO CUTTING OF THE WHISKERS.
 Illegal in Germany....